 Spring is here and many of us are planning and prepping for garden season.
-Samantha from WholeHearted Homestead is sharing the benefits of companion planting and her best tips on getting started.
+Today we are sharing the benefits of companion planting and the best tips on getting started.

 Learn what plants grow well together and how to get started with companion planting.